-Why you'll love it!
+Why you’ll love these bars:

 Our lemon tree was bursting with big, bright, beautiful lemons.
 I knew I needed to create some lemon recipes, and what could be better than lemon lavender cookie bars?
-I know I have a serious shortbread AND lavender obsession...
-You may also love our lavender shortbread and lemon sugar cookies
+I know I have a serious shortbread AND lavender obsession… You may also love our lavender shortbread and lemon sugar cookies.

 I debated creating this recipe as I already have a similar ones (I’m looking at you Lavender lemon tart and Lavender shortbread cookies) However, instead of making lemon curd, this recipe uses lemon custard which is undeniably simpler to put together and requires less steps.
 While both are amazing in their own way, this one comes together more quickly and doesn’t require as much attention as the lemon curd tart.
 With that said, if you’re looking to make lemon curd, try my Lavender lemon curd, Lemon rosemary shortbread bars or these Mini lemon basil tarts with shortbread crust!